fauxtrot/angular-ts-proto/README.md

 Why Typescript?
 ===============

 I consider typescript to be the best path for C# coders to get their foot in the door with javascript programming.
-While javascript is valid typescript, it introduces concepts that make javascript programming
+While javascript is valid typescript, it introduces concepts that make javascript programming easier to "get" as a .net developer.